AlanRebane/AlanRebane/README.md

 - 👋 Hi, I’m @AlanRebane
 - 👀 I’m interested in **web development** and **machine learning**
-- 🌱 I’m currently learning the fundamentals of **software engineering** (with Ruby 💎 and JavaScript 😇)
+- 🌱 I’m currently learning the fundamentals of **software engineering** @ LaunchSchool (with Ruby 💎 and JavaScript 😇)
 - 💞️ I’m looking to collaborate with **passionate people**!
 - 📫 How to reach me: message me on LinkedIn @ Alan Joonatan Rebane